NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Materials and Methods

 \subsection{Training Setup}

-We implement our proposed model using PyTorch \cite{paszke2019pytorch} and choose Adam optimiser \cite{kingma2014adam} with a learning rate of $10^{-4}$.
-The number of epochs for optimisation is 5000.
-The learning was performed on an HPC cluster utilising Nvidia Tesla v100 GPUs.
+We implement our proposed model using PyTorch \cite{paszke2019pytorch} and choose the Adam optimiser \cite{kingma2014adam} with a learning rate of $10^{-4}$.
+The number of epochs for optimization is 5000.
+The learning was performed on an HPC cluster utilizing Nvidia Tesla v100 GPUs. {The package versions we used for NeCA are Python 3.8.17, PyTorch 1.9.0, and ODL 1.0.0.dev0.}